 Rise up.
 Be an excellent Christian business professional

 You are thinking about getting a degree in business.
 Maybe you want to use your gifts to create new products or companies, analyze numbers, or create marketing plans.
-Maybe you are intrigued by the international marketplace and developmental economics.
-Ultimately, you want to be a leader who does business ethically by serving people and making a difference for God’s kingdom, whether you're doing business as missions or working for a Fortune 500 company, the Government, or a non-profit.
+You want to be a leader who does business ethically by serving people and making a difference for God’s kingdom, whether you're doing business as missions or working for a Fortune 500 company, the Government, or a non-profit.

-Housed in the Reade Liberal Arts Center, Taylor's Business department provides programs in finance, developmental economics, accounting, marketing, management and international business.
+Housed in the Reade Liberal Arts Center, Taylor's Business department provides programs in finance, accounting, marketing, and management.
 Each major tract can equip you with an exceptional education and the faith integration you need to thrive at places like Accenture, Eli Lilly and Company, Wal-Mart Corporate, PricewaterhouseCoopers, Deloitte & Touche, KPMG, and Ernst & Young.

 Starting with our Business Basics Boot Camp course, you will develop business skills by using them.
 You’ll take those skills you are acquiring and build on them by being involved in Enactus, a business organization students can participate in, or managing $2 million of University money with Taylor’s Endowment Teams.